deckhouse/virtualization/docs/ADMIN_GUIDE.md

 Once a resource is created, the image type and size are automatically determined, and this information is reflected in the resource status.

+The image status shows two sizes:

+- `STOREDSIZE` (storage size) — the amount of space the image actually occupies in storage (DVCR or PVC).
+For images uploaded in a compressed format (for example, `.gz` or `.xz`), this value is smaller than the unpacked size.
+- `UNPACKEDSIZE` (unpacked size) — the image size after unpacking.
+It is used when creating a disk from the image and defines the minimum disk size that can be created.

+{{< alert level="info" >}}
+When creating a disk from an image, set the disk size to `UNPACKEDSIZE` or larger .
+If the size is not specified, the disk will be created with a size equal to `UNPACKEDSIZE`.
+{{< /alert >}}

 Images can be downloaded from various sources, such as HTTP servers where image files are located or container registries.
 It is also possible to download images directly from the command line using the `curl` utility.

 Images can be created from other images and virtual machine disks.